Islandora-Collaboration-Group/ISLE/docs/install/install-production-new.md

 ---

-## Step 5: On Local Production - If using Commercial SSLs
+## Step 5: On Local Production - If Using Commercial SSLs

 If you are going to use Let's Encrypt instead, you can skip this step and move onto the next one.
 There will be additional steps further in this document, to help you configure it.